dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 ```

 ### Save an Address Book File
-Save an address book file of trusted nodes to more quickly and reliably connect to the network.
+Save an address book file of trusted nodes operated by a provider to more quickly and reliably connect to the network.

-Download an `addrbook.json` file, which stores a list of healthy nodes operated by a provider.
-If your node can't connect to the network conventionally, it uses the nodes in your address book to make an initial connection to the network.
-If successful, your node resumes normal operations.

 Download an up-to-date `addrbook.json` file for your deployment from an [Address Book](../infrastructure_providers-network/resources.mdx#address-book-providers) provider.